Celia (slave): State of Missouri vs. Celia, a Slave

 Judge Hall denied the defense's jury instruction to acquit based on the sexual assault and denied the jury any ability to acquit on grounds for self-defense or to find Celia justified to ward off her master's sexual advances with force or at all.
 Celia's jury consisted entirely of white male farmers, four of whom were slave owners; they convicted Celia on October 10, 1855.
-Celia's defense team filed a motion for a retrial based on alleged judicial misconduct by Judge Hall; this motion was overruled by the judge, and Celia was sentenced on October 13, 1855, to be executed by hanging November 16, 1855.
+Celia's defense team filed a motion for a retrial based on alleged judicial misconduct by Judge Hall; the judge overruled this motion, and Celia was sentenced on October 13, 1855, to be executed by hanging November 16, 1855.
 The defense appealed to the Missouri Supreme Court, but the judge did not grant a stay of execution.

-Celia escaped Callaway Country Jail on November 11 and remained at large until the beginning of December in order to prevent her death before the Supreme Court could rule on her case.
+Celia escaped Callaway Country Jail on November 11; she remained at large until the beginning of December to prevent her death before the Supreme Court could rule on her case.
 Harry Newsom returned Celia to the jail after she escaped.
 The Callaway Circuit Court ruled against Celia's stay of execution on December 18, 1855, as there was no doubt she had killed Robert Newsom, and they judged her motives irrelevant.
 The night before her execution, Celia gave a full confession and once again denied that anyone had helped her, including George.
 This confession was reported in the Fulton Telegraph and published no mention of the sexual abuse by Newsom or Celia's children by him.

 On December 21, 1855, Celia was hanged at 2:30 in the afternoon.

 Celia through history and popular culture

 Celia's trial was widely reported on.
 Papers hundreds of miles away reported on her arrest.
 William Lloyd Garrison's The Liberator repeated the early supposition that Newsom's death was without motive.
 Mary Ann Shadd Cary's Provincial Freeman, all the way in Canada, and The New York Times reported on her execution, all without details of her case or motive.
 Local newspapers like the Fulton Telegraph and Brunswick Weekly Brunswicker included the details of the murder but not her motive.

-While no photographs, contemporary portraits, or written descriptions of Celia are known to exist, Margaret Bush Wilson revitalized Celia's memory when she learned about her case in 1940 and later commissioned Solomon Thurman in 1990 to create a portrait of Celia.
+While no contemporary portraits or written descriptions of Celia are known to exist, Margaret Bush Wilson revitalized Celia's memory when she learned about her case in 1940 and later commissioned Solomon Thurman in 1990 to create a portrait of Celia.

-Since 2004, Callawegians in Fulton, Missouri hold a public event commemorated Celia's life on the anniversary of her execution.
+Since 2004, Callawegians in Fulton, Missouri, have held a public event commemorating Celia's life on the anniversary of her execution.
 Celia's commemoration is often used as an opportunity to raise awareness about racism, sexism, domestic violence, and the historical intersection of slavery and sexual violence in America.
 Both Solomon Thurman and Melton McLaurin, the author of Celia's most popular biography, have attended this event honoring Celia.

 Two plays have been written about Celia: